 - Gallifrey Base, the largest Doctor Who forum on the internet, has an extensive subsection devoted to this kind of format.
 Generally produced in virtual seasons by veteran posters, they most often feature past Doctors continuing on from after their "non-Fanon" deaths.
 Quality can vary wildly from the not too good to the surprisingly professional.

-- Xena had the Virtual Subtext Seasons,essentially a continuation of the show with Xena and Gabrielle's relationship as canon.
+- Xena had the Virtual Subtext Seasons, essentially a continuation of the show with Xena and Gabrielle's relationship as canon.
 While the quality level wavers, they're not all bad and the format is surprisingly well done (with some exceptions).
-This troper was given to understand there was one where the show went on as-is, and one where Xena and Ares were in a relationship, but never managed to find them.

 - Power Rangers Take Flight, a hypothetical adaption of Choujin Sentai Jetman (and later, Choujuu Sentai Liveman), is written entirely in script format.
 Like an actual Power Rangers season, the storylines are even written with the use of Stock Footage from the Super Sentai season in mind.

-- Surprised this is still there, but ths is A.A.
-Pesimal's engaging script-fic based on Father Ted.
-If you're doing fan-fic episodes of TV series, how the Hell can you NOT do them in script form> This is BASIC!
+- Surprised this is still there, but this is A.A.
+Pessimal's engaging script-fic based on Father Ted.
+If you're doing fan-fic episodes of TV series, how the Hell can you NOT do them in script form?
+This is BASIC!
 Father Ted And The Army Chaplain.
 In which Bishop Brennan wishes a fourth priest on Craggy island.
-Nothing good ever comes of a fourth priest...
+Nothing good ever comes of a fourth priest on the Island...

 - Glee The Virtual Season Four is similar to the above and also exactly what it calls itself.